iann0036/tf-cfn-provider/docs/providers/azurerm/FirewallApplicationRuleCollection.md

 ## Properties

+`Name` - (Required) Specifies the name of the Application Rule Collection which must be unique within the Firewall.
+Changing this forces a new resource to be created.

 `AzureFirewallName` - (Required) Specifies the name of the Firewall in which the Application Rule Collection should be created.
 Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) Specifies the name of the Resource Group in which the Firewall exists.
 Changing this forces a new resource to be created.